-The Academy trust has developed its own in-house induction training session for all newly appointed Directors and local governors.
-Two sessions were held on 3rd November for a director and a local governor and on 6th June for a further 2 local governors.
+The academy trust has developed its own in-house induction training session for all newly appointed Directors and local governors.
+In April 2024 a session was held for five of our newly appointed local governors.

 Organisational Structure

 Members - See details on page 1.
 Members meet twice a year.
 They hold trustees to account.